 The authors establish when the process is recurrent or transient for certain values of parameters $\rho,\alpha, \beta$, give the answer to a open question concerning the Friedman's urn model (see Freedman \cite{Fre}), and present some open problems.
 Their approach is based on a precise study of some submartingales and supermartingales.

-In the present paper we firstly study existence, uniqueness and explosion of solutions for (\ref{process}).
-Different situations are distinguished, following the values of $\rho$ and $\alpha$, and existence and uniqueness are proved.
+Contrary to the discrete time model one firstly needs to study the existence, uniqueness and explosion of solutions for (\ref{process}).
+In the present paper different situations are distinguished, following the values of $\rho$ and $\alpha$, and existence and uniqueness are proved.
 We point out that, when $\alpha<0$, the existence of a solution is not obvious, since the drift has a singularity.
 For the time-homogeneous case, a solution to this problem is given by Cherny and Engelbert in \cite{CE}, by using the scale function.
 These ideas do not apply to one-dimensional time-inhomogeneous stochastic differential equations, and this is the main difficulty of this part of our paper.
-The idea is to use an appropriate change of time, taking full advantage of the scaling property of the Brownian motion, of the Girsanov transformation, but also of the classification of isolated singular points in \cite{CE}.
-These different tools also allow to answer the question of explosion of the solution when $\alpha>1$.
+Our idea is to use an appropriate change of time, taking full advantage of the scaling property of the Brownian motion, of the Girsanov transformation, but also of the classification of isolated singular points in \cite{CE}.
+These different tools, adapted to continuous time models, also allow to answer the question of explosion of the solution when $\alpha>1$.
 As an example, we point out that, when $2\beta>\alpha+1$, the solution explodes in finite time with a positive probability, but not almost surely.

-Secondly, we describe, for all values of parameters $\rho,\alpha,\beta$, the recurrent or the transient feature of the solution, but also its convergence.
-We present in Figure \ref{figattract} below, the diagram of phase transition that we obtain in the attractive case $\rho<0$:
+Another goal of the present paper is to describe, for all values of parameters $\rho,\alpha,\beta$, the recurrent or the transient feature of the solution, but also its convergence.
+We present in Figure \ref{figattract} the diagram of phase transition that we obtain in the attractive case $\rho<0$.